remy/remysharp.com/public/blog/first-impressions-of-react.md

 > Create a list of items, with a form to add items and a control to filter those items.

-And yes, no I put it in writing, that *does* sound a lot like [todoMVC](http://todomvc.com/examples/react/)!
+And yes, now I put it in writing, that *does* sound a lot like [todoMVC](http://todomvc.com/examples/react/)!

 ## Setting a benchmark